 In the structure of a Scottish clan, of the five main and individualised visual signatures, two are general for all clansmen, two signify the position within the clan or its Grand Council, and one belongs only to the chief.

-A) the clan tartan, in our case Red Carruthers if we see ourselves as a clan in our own right, although if we still see ourselves as a sept of Bruce, the Bruce tartan is there for our use, but not our ownership.
+A) the clan tartan, in our case is the Red Carruthers if we see ourselves as a clan in our own right.
+However if we wish to continue to see still see ourselves as a sept of Bruce, the Bruce tartan is there for our use, but not our ownership.

 B) the clan badge, which is taken from the crest of the Clan Chief, in our case the Seraphim, always and historically portrayed with a face.
 This is enclosed in a belt and buckle on which is inscribed the Chiefs motto: Promptus et Fidelis.

 These two items identify us as a member or a supporter of the Border Reiver Clan Carruthers.

 C) The use of banners which are flown by the Chieftains or Armigers, usually at gatherings or above their residences if they so wish.
 Each one is identifiable to an individual and taken directly from the chiefs arms but with two differences.
 The chiefs flag can only be flown if he is in attendance in person .

 D) A Chief , Chieftain and Armiger are permitted to wear eagle feathers, although these days some chose to have the feather/s incorporated in their cap badge, which is just as valid.